-Tara(29 yrs.) has a Bachelor of Science degree in Environmental Studies from Goshen College, Indiana.
+Tara(30 yrs.) has a Bachelor of Science degree in Environmental Studies from Goshen College, Indiana.
 She has had a fascination with orca whales and other marine mammals since a wee child, which has led her to study marine biology at Au Sable Institute on Whidbey Island, WA and to assist research of our local orca pods here on San Juan Island.
 Tara’s goal is to pursue marine biology as a career and hobby.
 She brings strong communication and leadership skills along with extensive experience paddling in the Boundary Waters of Minnesota and the coastal waters of Florida where, in the winter months, guides kayak trips in the mangroves swamps of the east coast.

 Tara has not just participated in sports, but has excelled in them!
 She still has scoring records in soccer at her college, high school and in the state of Indiana!

 Tara has also guided eco-tours in the Dominican Republic!
 She enjoys educating our clients on the natural history of the San Juan Islands and has completed the extensive Certified Naturalist course through our local Whale Museum!
-She leads day trips and specializes in heading our Orca Quest Two-Day Overnighter, Three-Day Coastal Explorer and Four-Day Islands Adventurer or leading our all-women, multi-day trips.
+She leads day trips and specializes in heading our Orca Quest Two-Day Overnighter, Three-Day Coastal Explorer and Four-Day Islands Adventurer and our all-women, multi-day trips.
 Her sunny smile and pleasant demeanor make her a pleasure to spend a few hours or a few days with!